psoulier/Hulinalu/README.md

 system will dynamically present current conditions for a location by utilizing the information provided by people at that location.

+NOTE: I'm not overly enthused about the name of the project and it will likely change.
+Finding catchy a domain name that isn't taken is challenging.

 #Approach
 This web application will provide two basic components: the producer and the consumer.
 The producer component allows users of the application to contribute